turlodales/BytaFont-3/README.md

-# BytaFont-3
+# BytaFont 3

 Note this is a copy of my other post this will go tho a few changes be it is finished to a work in progress

-Note this is a working verson of Bytafont 3 for ios 11.0 to 11.3.1 But dos not work some 3rd party bytafont 3 fonts
+Note this is a working verson of Bytafont 3 for ios 10.0 to 11.3.1 But dos not work some 3rd party bytafont 3 fonts

 i like using Blade 2 so im mostly doing this so i can get it reworking for my own use but if in ends up working for other font's for other people then fair enough